 “Ghosts,” you say, “I have a hard time believing in them as well.”

-Actually, no. During my first year out of college, I shared a small suburban house with two friends.
+Actually, no. During my first year out of college, I shared a small suburban house with three friends.
 We lived in the town neighboring where I grew up.
 On Christmas night, I returned home from spending the day with my father to a frigid house.
 My roommate had turned off the heat before going to visit his parents.

 I cranked up the heat and went to my second story bedroom to watch Chitty Chitty Bang Bang while lying under my comforter.
 Midway through the movie, I heard the front door slam and I could hear a man and a woman talking downstairs.
 I went down to see who else had returned home.
 At the bottom of the stairs, there was… no one.
 The house was empty.
 This whole scene repeated itself twenty minutes later.
-I wound up going to sleep in my still chilly house, all alone, and really freaked out.
+I wound up going to sleep in my still chilly house, all alone, and totally freaked out.

 No, I believe in Ghosts.
 The unbelievable part of Ghosts of Bergen County was that the two plots, taking place decades apart, all came together at the end of the book.
 The coincidence is pretty hard to overlook.
 I’m not an apologist for my brother; if his book has a flaw, this is it.
 But while it may detract from the story, it certainly doesn’t detract from the writing.